Pedro Gastão of Orléans-Braganza: 1993 Brazilian constitutional referendum

 In the early 1990s, during the referendum in which the Brazilian people should opt for the monarchy or the republic, Pedro Gastão was one of the most engaged in the campaign for the monarchy.
-But with the defeat of the cause, in advanced age, the prince eventually left the country and disallowed the initiative of some of his supporters to found a monarchist party in Brazil.
+But with the defeat of the cause, in advanced age, he eventually left the country and disallowed the initiative of some of his supporters to found a monarchist party in Brazil.
 He retired to his wife's property in Villamanrique-de-la-Condessa, near Seville, Spain.

 Death

-The couple's last years of life were spent at the princess's estate, where both passed away.
-Princess Maria de la Esperanza died before him, in 2005, leaving him only with his caretakers and being constantly visited by two of his children who lived in Seville.
-Prince Pedro Gastão died in the early hours of 27 December 2007, at the age of 94, and was buried the following day, in the chapel of Villamanrique de la Condesa.
+The couple's last years of life were spent at the princess's estate, where both died.
+Maria de la Esperanza died before him, in 2005, leaving him only with his caretakers and being constantly visited by two of his children who lived in Seville.
+Pedro Gastão died in the early hours of 27 December 2007, at the age of 94, and was buried the following day, in the chapel of Villamanrique de la Condesa.
 He received a State funeral with the presence of the Spanish monarchs.